iwasinnamuknow/rosa/README.md

     * SFX/music player
 * NativeScript - Write component scripts in C++
     * Access to the entire language and engine
-* LuaScript - Write component scripts in Lua
-    * Easy access to components
 * Packaged asset format using PhysFS - assets are packaged in archives including:
     * ZIP
     * 7z